 Since joining American Midwest Ballet in 2015, Alexandra has performed leading and featured roles in The Nutcracker, Death and the Maiden, A Midsummer Night’s Dream, The Wizard of Oz, and Swan Lake.
-She also danced at Louisville Ballet, and has taught throughout her career
+She was previously a trainee at Louisville Ballet, and has taught throughout her career

-Katherine began her dance training at Creative Arts Guild and its pre-professional performing company, Ballet Dalton.
+Katherine began her dance training at Creative Arts Guild and its pre-professional student performing company, Ballet Dalton.
 Katharine holds a B.A. from Georgia State University where she led the Pantherettes Dance Team as captain.
-She danced for two seasons as a professional cheerleader for the National Football League’s Atlanta Falcons before moving with her pilot husband to Columbus Air Force Base.
-In Mississippi, Katharine served as creative coordinator at JKS Studios.
-After a transfer to Offutt Air Force Base in 2014, Katharine and family now make their home in Papillion.
+She danced for as a professional cheerleader for the National Football League’s Atlanta Falcons for two seasons before moving with her pilot husband to Columbus A.F.B.
+After a transfer to Offutt A.F.B. in 2014, Katharine and family now make their home in Papillion.

-Katharine has an extensive background in ballet, jazz, pointe, modern, contemporary, hip hop, and musical theater, and has choreographed for competition dance teams in the Omaha area.
+Katharine background is in ballet, jazz, pointe, modern, contemporary, hip hop, and musical theater.
+She has also choreographed for competition dance teams in the Omaha area.

-She received her training from Irene Fokine in New Jersey, and later at School of Hartford Ballet in Connecticut.
+She trained with Irene Fokine in New Jersey, and later at School of Hartford Ballet in Connecticut.